Hey, want to learn how to start veggie seeds? We’re starting seeds for our vegetable garden and want to show you how to do it.

 We move our seedlings to small peat pots.
 These are the best and most convenient containers we have found to grow starts in.

-When they are ready to plant, you just plant the whole pot into the dirt without removing the seedlings.
+When they are ready to plant, you just plant the whole peat pot and the plant into the dirt without removing the seedlings.

 Transplanting the Seedlings Outdoors